Diophantine tori and nonselfadjoint inverse spectral problems: Quantum Birkhoff normal form

 \end{prop}

-The proof is exactly the same as in the real case (see appendix A.1 of Hofer-Zehnder \cite{HoferZehnder} for example), if we note that the implicit function theorem holds for complex maps, and where normally we use Poincar\'e's lemma we instead use the Dolbeault-Grothendieck lemma (for $\partial$ instead of $\overline\partial$, as normally stated).
+The proof is exactly the same as in the real case (see appendix A.1 of \cite{HoferZehnder} for example), if we note that the implicit function theorem holds for holomorphic maps, and where normally we use Poincar\'e's lemma we instead use the Dolbeault-Grothendieck lemma.

 Using this fact, we may now prove